sap-tutorials/Tutorials/tutorials/sapui5-webide-add-order-activity/sapui5-webide-add-order-activity.md

 ### You will learn
 You will add a footer bar (a Bar control within the footer aggregation of the Page) to our Detail view.

-In that bar, you will add a Button control to the right side of the footer bar in the Detail view, and in the corresponding controller we'll define the function to be called (`handleOrder`) when the Button's 'press' event is fired.
+In that bar, you will add a Button control to the right side of the footer bar in the Detail view, and in the corresponding controller we'll define the function to be called (`handleOrder`) when the Button's `press` event is fired.
 Then you will simulate the order process by displaying a `MessageBox` pop-up control and then showing a `MessageToast`.
 For this, you will need to show some texts.
 Hence, you will add placeholders into the `i18n.properties` file we set up earlier.

 ### Time to Complete
 **10 Minutes**.